-You can also opt to set up OpenVPN manually.
+FastestVPN supports WireGuard, IKEv2, IPsec, TCP, UDP, L2TP, and PPTP protocols.
+The Windows, Android, iOS, and Mac apps all come with IKEv2, TCP, UDP, and WireGuard.
+To use IPSec, L2TP, or PPTP, you'll have to set them up manually.
+You can do the same with OpenVPN.
 I prefer using OpenVPN for its great mix of speed and security, so I was pleased to see that FastestVPN’s website has a range of tutorials for setting up OpenVPN with Windows, macOS, iOS, and Linux.

 When I last tested FastestVPN, its apps automatically defaulted to PPTP.
 Now both my macOS and Android apps defaulted to IKEv2 instead.
 This is a welcome improvement; PPTP is an outdated protocol that is easily cracked, so I would never trust it to protect my privacy.
 IKEv2 is a much more secure option.

 I didn’t experience any leaks using FastestVPN.
 My IP address was successfully masked on all 6 servers I tested.